corybuecker/ruby-native-statistics/README.md

 * [Population Variance](https://en.wikipedia.org/wiki/Variance#Population_variance_and_sample_variance) (varp)
 * [Mean](https://en.wikipedia.org/wiki/Arithmetic_mean) (mean)

-Check the TravisCI build to see the currently supported versions of Ruby.
+Check the CircleCI build to see the currently supported versions of Ruby.
 This list will match whatever stable versions are specified at https://www.ruby-lang.org/en/downloads/.

 It is much more performant than calculating the standard deviation with pure Ruby.
 For a comparison, run the benchmarks with rake.